Managing a Reasonable Accommodation Request: 5 Steps

 ADA Reasonable Accommodation Checklist: 5 Steps To Manage Requests

-Now that you’ve learned what accommodation requests are, we’ll walk you through five steps you can take to manage them.
+Now that you’ve learned the significance of reasonable accommodation requests, we’ll walk you through five steps you can take to manage them.

 1. Establish a System for Receiving Requests

 There’s no standard way for healthcare workers to submit accommodation requests, and it’s also not legally required to use the term “reasonable accommodation” or mention the ADA.
-Nursing, medical, and administrative staff who ask (in writing or verbally) for modifications linked to a medical condition are expected to receive an appropriate response from their employer.
+Nursing, medical, and administrative staff who ask for modifications linked to a medical condition are expected to receive an appropriate response from their employer.

 Because of this, facility leaders should implement a clear system for staff to prevent an ADA request for accommodation from being overlooked.
 This could entail: